wafna/s-expr/README.md

 * Reader and Writer.

 Turn s-expressions into streams of bytes and back again.
-Features both "SAX" and "DOM" styles of parsing.
+Features both event ("SAX") and document ("DOM") styles of parsing.

 * Object mapping.